lukasroegner/homebridge-nuki/README.md

 **bridgeIpAddress**: The IP address of your Nuki Bridge.

 **bridgeApiPort** (optional): The port on which the API runs on your Nuki Bridge.
-Defaults to `80`, please change this setting if you use a different port on the Nuki Bridge for the API.
+Defaults to `8080`, please change this setting if you use a different port on the Nuki Bridge for the API.

 **bridgeApiToken**: The token for communication with the Bridge API.
 Can be configured in the Nuki App.

 **devices**: Array of all your Nuki devices that the plugin should expose.

-**nukiId**: The ID of the device (set as number, not as string).
+**nukiId**: The ID of the device.

 **isRingToOpenEnabled**: If set to true, a switch is exposed for the ring-to-open function.